2007 South Thailand bombings

-Situation
+Attacks

 The synchronised bombings targeted hotels, karaoke bars, power grids and commercial sites.
 Two public schools were torched.
 Then head of the Thai government, junta chief Sonthi Boonyaratglin and his Interior Minister Aree Wongsearaya admitted that they knew in advance that attacks were going to take place, then failed to prevent them taking place.

 In nearby Narathiwat Province, at least one person was killed and 10 were wounded in blasts at five karaoke bars in the border town of Sungai Golok.
 Local schools and mosques in Narathiwat were also burnt.

 Over 10 bombs exploded in Yala province injuring at least 23 people in and around Yala's provincial capital, according to a witness at the main hospital.
 Local officials ordered Yala residents to stay home to avoid more bomb attacks during night.

 In Pattani Province, police radio said Pattani's provincial capital fell dark after a bomb knocked out a power station.